-Resource.cached_obj_get(self, bundle, kwargs)

-A version of obj_get that uses the cache as a means to get commonly-accessed data faster.
+Resource.cached_obj_get (self, bundle, kwargs) A version of obj_get that uses the cache as a means to get commonly-accessed data faster.

-9.13.47 obj create
+9.13.47 obj_create

-Resource.obj_create(self, bundle, kwargs)

-Creates a new object based on the provided data.
+Resource.obj_create (self, bundle, kwargs) Creates a new object based on the provided data.
+This needs to be implemented at the user level.
 ModelResource includes a full working version specific to Django's Models.

-9.13.48 lookup kwargs with identifiers
+9.13.48 lookup_kwargs_with_identifiers

-Resource.lookup_kwargs_with_identifiers(self, bundle, kwargs)
+Resource.lookup_kwargs_with_identifiers (self, bundle, kwargs)